benediktms/maths/Algebra/Factoring.md

-Factorization is the opposite of expansion.
+Factorisation is the opposite of expansion.
+It's the process of breaking an expression into smaller pieces.
 We can use the [[Real Numbers#Distributive Property|Distributive Property]] for both these use cases.
 We factor a complex expression as a product of simpler expressions.

 For example, in the following expression:
 $$x^2-4=(x-2)(x+2)$$